-Pursuant to protocol methodologies, a series of six day and night surveys (conducted within the same 24-hour period) were conducted at least seven days apart.
-Additionally, at least one survey was conducted in April, May, and June as directed in the protocol guidelines.
-Survey dates for the River Village survey reach were March 19, April 23, May 7, May 21, June 11, and June 25, 2004.
-The entire survey reach was systematically surveyed by at least two authorized surveyors at a time.
-Daytime surveys consisted of searching for suitable breeding pools to determine if egg masses, tadpoles, or metamorphosing juveniles were present, and for the purpose of identifying the most likely calling sites for any adult males that were potentially in the area.
+NEWHALL RANCH SURVEY REACH ZONE 1 Pursuant to protocol methodologies (see Appendix A), a series of six day and night surveys (conducted within the same 24-hour period) were conducted at least seven days apart.
+Additionally, at least one survey was conducted in each of the months of April, May, and June.
+Each survey zone was systematically surveyed by at least two biologists at a time.
+Daytime surveys consisted of identifying suitable breeding pools to determine if egg masses, tadpoles, or metamorphosing juveniles were present, and for the purpose of identifying the most likely calling sites for any adult males that were potentially in the area.
 All nighttime surveys were conducted when air temperatures were at least 55 degrees Fahrenheit when they were initiated.
 Periods of full moon phases were generally avoided.
-Surveys were conducted each night from about 2030 to 2330 hours.
+Surveys were conducted each night from about 2030 to 0000 hours.

 Weather conditions were generally calm and clear throughout the survey effort with a few nights of relatively overcast conditions.
-The project area was surveyed by walking slowly and carefully along stream banks or within the stream itself when necessary.
+Each zone was surveyed by walking slowly and carefully along stream banks or within the stream itself when necessary.
 As with the daytime surveys, every precaution was taken not to disturb or create silt deposits within potential breeding pools, and care was taken not to disturb or injure potentially occurring arroyo toad adults, juveniles, tadpoles, or egg masses.
 Periodic stops were taken to listen for calling males at 15-minute intervals or as appropriate depending upon individual zone conditions.
-Surveys were conducted as quietly as possible to maximize the potential to hear calling arroyo toads.
+Survey were conducted as quietly as possible to maximize the potential to hear calling arroyo toads.
 Handheld flashlights and headlamps were utilized to visually locate toads within potential breeding areas and along stream banks.
 In addition to documenting arroyo toad data, all aquatic herpetofauna observed during both day and night surveys were recorded.

-Three additional visits were made to an area known to be occupied by arroyo toad to determine if and when adult males were calling and what stages of development larval tadpoles would be in.
-The area surveyed was a portion of Castaic Creek that is situated approximately one mile north of the Castaic reservoir on U.S. Forest Service land, near the eastern terminus of Templin Highway.
+Additionally, Mr. Crawford and Mr. Cameron conducted two visits to an area known to be occupied by arroyo toad to determine if and when adult males were calling and what stages of development larval tadpoles would be in.
+The area surveyed was a portion of Castaic Creek that is situated approximately one mile north of the Castaic reservoir on U.S. Forest Service land.